Here is our collection of short ghost stories for Samhain (Halloween).

 ghost laughed, a laugh that made my teeth tingle and the hairs on my neck

-stand up.
 'Hail Mary, full of grace; the Lord is with thee.
 Blessed art thou among

 women, and blessed is the fruit of thy womb, Jesus.'
 Jill gabbled the words